Dates and Info

 - Entries must be wholly the original work of the entrant and under their sole ownership.

 - As we are aligned with the Nature First Principles, the entry or entries have been captured in accordance with local laws and National Park rules.
-This includes permits, licences and permissions (including drone laws).
+This includes permits, licenses and permissions (including drone laws).

 - RAW files must be available for verification in later stages of the competition.